WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     Returns the byte count of the data that was written.

-    Throws if the extensionId or fileName is invalid, or if the file's full pathName > 255 characters, or if the writeMode parameter is not one of the values listed above, or if the file's existence does not match the writeMode criteria listed above, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if the file's full pathName > 255 characters, or if the writeMode parameter is not one of the values listed above, or if the file's existence does not match the writeMode criteria listed above, or if there is an operating system error.

-###  replaceFile(extensionId, fileName, data)
+###  replaceFile(fileName, data)

-    Writes the data with UTF-8 encoding into file with the given fileName in the directory for the given extensionId, replacing any existing file if it already exists.
+    Writes the data with UTF-8 encoding into file with the given fileName in the directory for the calling extension, replacing any existing file if it already exists.
     (This is the same as using writeFile() with writeMode='overwrite' or writeMode='replace'.)

     Returns the byte count of the data that was written.

-    Throws if the extensionId or fileName is invalid, or if the file's full pathName > 255 characters, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if the file's full pathName > 255 characters, or if there is an operating system error.

-###  appendToFile(extensionId, fileName, data)
+###  appendToFile(fileName, data)

-    Appends the UTF8-Encoded data to the file with the given fileName in the directory for the given extensionId, or creates the file and writes the data to the file is the file doesn't not already exist.
+    Appends the UTF8-Encoded data to the file with the given fileName in the directory for the calling extension, or creates the file and writes the data to the file is the file doesn't not already exist.
     (This is the same as using writeFile() with writeMode='appendOrCreate'.)

     Returns the byte count of the data that was written.

-    Throws if the extensionId or fileName is invalid, or if the file's full pathName > 255 characters, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if the file's full pathName > 255 characters, or if there is an operating system error.

-###  writeJSONFile(extensionId, fileName, data [,writeMode])
+###  writeJSONFile(fileName, data [,writeMode])

-    Writes the given UTF8-encoded string as JSON to the file with the given fileName, in the directory for the given extensionId.
+    Writes the given UTF8-encoded string as JSON to the file with the given fileName, in the directory for the calling extension.

     The optional writeMode parameter has these options:
     - 'overwrite'   (the default) will replace any existing file.